-- 17.1.1 Land and Buildings of the company were revalued by Gbenga Olaniyan and Associates and the report was signed on behalf of Gbenga Olaniyan and Associates by Mr. Gbenga Olaniyan with (FRC/2013/00000000001837) on 30 December 2020.
-The valuation was carried out on current open market valuation basis and it resulted in a fair value gain of N343.9 million which has been recognised in other comprehensive income net of tax. - 17.1.2 The adjustment to property, plant and equipment represent correction of misstatement of accumulated depreciation in the prior year.
+17.1.1 Land and Buildings of the company were revalued by Gbenga Olaniyan and Associates and the report was signed on behalf of Gbenga Olaniyan and Associates by Mr. Gbenga Olaniyan with (FRC/2013/0000000001837) on 30 December 2020.
+The valuation was carried out on current open market valuation basis.

+17.1.2 The adjustment to property, plant and equipment represent correction of misstatement of accumulated depreciation in the prior year.